approov/quickstart-android-kotlin-retrofit/SHAPES-EXAMPLE.md

 This contacts `https://shapes.approov.io/v1/shapes` to get the name of a random shape.
 This endpoint is protected with an API key that is built into the code, and therefore can be easily extracted from the app.

+The subsequent steps of this guide show you how to provide better protection, either using an Approov Token or by migrating the API key to become an Approov managed secret.

 ## ADD THE APPROOV DEPENDENCY

 he Approov integration is available via [`maven`](https://mvnrepository.com/repos/central).
 This allows inclusion into the project by simply specifying a dependency in the `gradle` files for the app.